Satyam/firmata-http-bridge/README.md

 This package expects [`NodeJS`](https://nodejs.org/) to be installed, which will also install [`npm`](https://www.npmjs.com/).

-All commands can be run within the directory where the package was installed.
+All commands can be run within the directory where the package was installed, by default `firmata-http-bridge`.

 Please check the [configuration options](#configuration) before executing.